sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - media (index 10): A hint to the consumer of the link to what target platform the link is applicable to.
 This item represents a query as defined by the W3C Media Queries Recommendation (see {{-css3-mediaqueries}}).
 As highlighted in media defined in {{model-concise-swid-tag}}, support for media queries are included here for interoperability with {{SWID}}, which does not provide any further requirements for media query use.
 Thus, this specification does not clarify how a media query is to be used for a CoSWID.

-- ownership (index 39): An integer or textual value used when the "href" item references another software component to indicate the degree of ownership between the software component referenced by the COSWID tag and the software component referenced by the link.
+- ownership (index 39): An integer or textual value used when the "href" item references another software component to indicate the degree of ownership between the software component referenced by the CoSWID tag and the software component referenced by the link.
 If an integer value is used it MUST be an index value in the range -256 to 255.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see {{iana-private-use}}).
 Integer values in the range 0 to 255 correspond to registered entries in the IANA "Software Tag Link Ownership Values" registry (see {{iana-link-ownership}}.
 If a string value is used it MUST be a private use name as defined in {{iana-private-use}}.
 String values based on a Ownership Type Name from the IANA "Software Tag Link Ownership Values" registry MUST NOT be used, as these values are less concise than their index value equivalent.

 - rel (index 40): An integer or textual value that identifies the relationship between this CoSWID and the target resource identified by the "href" item.
 If an integer value is used it MUST be an index value in the range -256 to 65535.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see {{iana-private-use}}).
 Integer values in the range 0 to 65535 correspond to registered entries in the IANA "Software Tag Link Relationship Values" registry (see {{iana-link-rel}}.
 If a string value is used it MUST be either a private use name as defined in {{iana-private-use}} or a "Relation Name" from the IANA "Link Relation Types" registry: https://www.iana.org/assignments/link-relations/link-relations.xhtml as defined by {{RFC8288}}.
 When a string value defined in the IANA "Software Tag Link Relationship Values" registry matches a Relation Name defined in the IANA "Link Relation Types" registry, the index value in the IANA "Software Tag Link Relationship Values" registry MUST be used instead, as this relationship has a specialized meaning in the context of a CoSWID tag.
 String values based on a Relationship Type Name from the IANA "Software Tag Link Relationship Values" registry MUST NOT be used, as these values are less concise than their index value equivalent.